DEliasVCruz/ZettlekastenNotes/fgx4.md

 - squash: Merge commits together with the original message intact
 - fixup: Merge commits but remove the original commit message
 - reword: Use the commit but modified it's message
-- --continue: Continue with rebase process after fixing conlficts
+- --continue: Continue with rebase process after fixing conflicts

 ## Synopsis